meilisearch/documentation/resources/cookbooks/running_production.md

 **[Latest MeiliSearch Stable Version](https://github.com/meilisearch/MeiliSearch/releases/latest)**

 MeiliSearch is finally installed and ready to use.
-If you want to make it accessible from everywhere in your system, you should move this binary into your system binaries folder, with the following command:
+To make it accessible from everywhere in your system, move the binary file into your system binaries folder:

 ```bash
 # Move the MeiliSearch binary to your system binaries
 $ mv ./meilisearch /usr/bin/
 ```

-Now you can test your new installation by running `meilisearch` as a command in your terminal (use ctrl-c or command-c to stop execution):
+You can now start using MeiliSearch!
+In your terminal, run:

 ```bash
 $ meilisearch